Improving Detection of Watermarked Language Models: Experimental Setup

 \myparagraph{Computational Performance}.
 Our proposed cascading approach offers computational benefits over non-watermark detection alone, as watermark scoring is usually significantly cheaper than its counterpart.
 To that end, we report the fraction $\gamma$ of test samples that are caught by the watermark detector (i.e. whose prediction does not depend on the non-watermark detector).
 If $\text{C}_w(y)$, $\text{C}_d(y)$, $\text{C}_c(y)$ represent the computational cost (e.g. FLOPs) of detection based on watermark, non-watermark and cascade for sample $y$, respectively, then $\mathbb{E}_y \text{C}_c(y) \approx \mathbb{E}_y\text{C}_w(y) + (1-\gamma) \mathbb{E}_y \text{C}_d(y).$

-All standard errors reported are obtained by bootstrap resampling each class of the test set separately, to ensure that the resampled test datasets remain class-balanced. $\pm 2$ standard errors are shown in all tables and figures.
+All standard errors reported are obtained by bootstrap resampling each class of the test set separately (500 times), to ensure that the resampled test datasets remain class-balanced. $\pm 2$ standard errors are shown in all tables and figures.
+In the Appendix, we estimate the sensitivity of our models' performance on the calibration data, again via bootstrapping.